-Serving and Decanting Chateau Pontet Canet with Wine and Food Pairings
+Serving Chateau Pontet Canet, with Wine and Food Pairings

 Chateau Pontet Canet is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Pontet Canet is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, pasta and a myriad of hard and soft cheeses.

 Château Pontet-Canet Wine Tasting Notes